 Graeme Le Saux

-Le Suax’s original spell as a youngster at Chelsea was not a particular happy one, as the left-back struggled with the “bullying culture” at the club, at least until he met a kindred spirit in Pat Nevin.
+Le Saux’s original spell as a youngster at Chelsea was not a particularly happy one, as the left-back struggled with the “bullying culture” at the club, at least until he met a kindred spirit in Pat Nevin.